 Hello !
 I’m Aditi …..

 Welcome to Land Of Travels – a travel blog that my husband Manish and I started to share our travel stories and travel tips.
-We are full-time professionals, dedicated parents, foodies, and it is our shared passion for traveling that lead us to become part-time bloggers.
+We are full-time professionals, dedicated parents, foodies, and it is our shared passion for travelling that lead us to become part-time bloggers.

 My sincere hope is that the travel tips offered on this blog will help you plan your next memorable adventure.